-Whether based in Silicon Valley, Nebraska, or New York City, all startups face the same issues: finding investors to fund their business.
+Whether based in Bristol, London, or New York City, all startups face the same issues: finding investors to fund their business.
 While financing a new venture can prove challenging, taking the right steps to prepare for an investor meeting will lead the road to success.
 Make sure to follow a few of these fundamentals to leave the right impression and secure funding for your startup.

 Plan to Meet in a Professional Space